-If you arrive at the test center 15 minutes after your scheduled appointment, you may be required to forfeit your appointment.
+If you arrive at the test center 15 minutes after your scheduled appointment, you may be required to forfeit the appointment.
 If an appointment is forfeited, the test center will report to ARRT your failure to take the examination and your file will close.
-ARRT does not refund examination fees on forfeited appointments.
-To be considered eligible for a new exam window, you must contact your state licensing agency.
+ARRT does not refund exam fees on forfeited appointments.